erdosn/dsc-04-40-04-deeper-neural-networks-data-science/README.md

 Until now, we've only discussed the sigmoid activation function.
 The sigmoid function is nearly always the go-to in the output layer of a binary classification problem, but in hidden layers, many other.
 In the code block below, you can find some functions we created so we can plot them below.
 Note that we plot the actual activation functions as well as their derivatives!

+# What does the sigmoid function
+maps each input between 0 and 1 and classify

 ```python
 import numpy as np